What is Shitbox Adventures?

 Insurance / liability: Better check what happens when the car breaks down/gets stuck/damaged.

-Team/crew: These events often work better if you have a co-driver or team; the site mentions teams in some photos.
+Team/crew: These events often work better if you have a co-driver or team.

 Expectations: If you expect luxury, you’ll likely be disappointed; it’s the opposite of luxury.
 Fun derives from the challenge, roughness and unpredictable nature.